We found 7 orthopedic surgeons who accept Medicare near Rockingham, NC.

 Dr. Christopher Johnson is a medical specialist in hand surgery, orthopedics/orthopedic surgery, and sports medicine.
 Dr. Johnson is especially interested in musculoskeletal problems.
 His hospital/clinic affiliations include Richmond Memorial Hospital and FirstHealth Moore Regional Hospital-Hoke Campus.
 He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He graduated from the University of South Carolina School of Medicine and the University of Southern California (USC), Keck School of Medicine and then he performed his residency at Dwight D. Eisenhower Army Medical Center.

 Clinical interests: Musculoskeletal Problems

-Dr. Dion Arthur is a specialist in spine surgery and orthopedics/orthopedic surgery.
-He works in Hamlet, NC.
-Dr. Arthur accepts Medicare insurance.
-His education and training includes medical school at New York Medical College and residency at Albany Medical Center.
+Dr. Dion Arthur is a spine surgery and orthopedics/orthopedic surgery specialist in Hamlet, NC.
+He honors Medicare insurance.
+He attended medical school at New York Medical College.
+Dr. Arthur's residency was performed at Albany Medical Center.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.